-To commemorate Windrush Day 2021, we’re sharing selfies and stories from Hackney’s Windrush generation as an outdoor display on the front of our building.
+To commemorate Windrush Day in 2021, we shared selfies and stories from Hackney’s Windrush generation as an outdoor display on the front of our building.
 Using a 1970s analogue photobooth to capture these portraits, Autograph partnered with Hackney Council and The Real Selfie Project who, like us, are based in Hackney and feel passionately about contributing to the visual and archival story of our borough.

 To accompany the display, we commissioned Zita Holbourne to add her story.
 As a human rights activist and co-founder of Black Activists Rising Against Cuts (BARAC), Zita has spent many years campaigning for justice for members of the Windrush generation affected by a scandal first exposed in 2017.
 Below, Zita reflects on some of the key moments in this struggle, the impact it’s had – and continues to have – on people’s lives.

 As a daughter of the Windrush generation, I grew up with my mother’s tales of sub-standard housing and racist abuse, but I also experienced it myself – it did not pass with one generation, and what is commonly known as ‘the Windrush scandal’ is still impacting on the Windrush generation and their descendants today.

 The individual accounts featured in Autograph’s display Selfies and Stories from Hackney’s Windrush Generation are a common collective experience.
 Following World War II, the government invited people from the Caribbean and other commonwealth countries to Britain to help rebuild the economy.
 They arrived mainly by ship with an open mind, a positive attitude, and a desire to make something of themselves in the UK.
 Many sought to earn money to support the families they’d left back at home, and hoped to return after a few years.